cmoyd76/cmoyd76/README.md

 # Hi there, I'm Chris  👋

-## I'm an Engineer, Husband and DAD:exclamation:
+## I'm an Engineer, Husband and DAD 👪

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking to collaborate with others